REFER A PATIENT - Please click here for details.

 • The approach and order of surgery may be modified depending on the most impacting effects of the Lipoedema tissue.

-• A specialist anaesthetist provides Twilight sedation where the patients can either be fully asleep or semi asleep with the aim of the anaesthetic to enable the patients to walk off the table to avoid DVT.
+• A specialist anaesthetist provides twilight sedation where the patients can either be fully asleep or semi asleep to enable the patients to walk off the table to avoid DVT.

 • Patients can fly home after one week.